 A. Obamacare increased the options employees’ spouses have for obtaining health insurance, and the law does not require employers to offer coverage to spouses.
 Some employers have changed their approach to spousal coverage in recent years, but this is a trend that was in place long before the ACA.

 But it is becoming increasingly common for employers to restrict spousal coverage to spouses who don’t have access to their own employer-sponsored plan, or to add a surcharge to their premiums if they have access to their own employer-sponsored plan but choose to be added to a spouse’s plan instead.
 It should be noted, however, that the majority of employers are not yet restricting spousal coverage or adding surcharges for spouses who have access to their own employer-sponsored plan.
-Towers Watson reported that 27 percent of employers were using surcharges in 2015.

 Why are employers adding surcharges?
 “The fact is that spouses cost more – about $1,500 more” than employees, explains Tracy Watts, who leads the health care reform team at Mercer, a benefits consulting firm.
 Often, the spouses covered on employer plans are either wives who are younger and using maternity coverage, or husbands who are older and suffering from chronic conditions.